Introducing Kat Soni - the heart & hands behind Let it Flow Wellness

 While maintaining a positive attitude and a baseline state of gratitude are essential, it’s also important to keep it real and speak to the insanity of the world we are living in.

-There are some strong forces of negativity at play in our world, and the amount of information and intensity of energy we are bombarded with on a daily basis is nothing short of outrageous.
-Our attention has been monetized, our privacy has been usurped, a great deal of information has been suppressed, and many indicators point towards the fact that “the powers that be” do not have our best interests in mind.
+There are some strong forces of negativity at play here, and the amount of information and intensity of energy we are bombarded with on a daily basis is nothing short of outrageous.
+Our attention has been monetized, our privacy has been usurped, a great deal of information has been suppressed, our food/water/healthcare system/education system/media/governments have been compromised, and many other indicators point towards the fact that “the powers that be” do not have our best interests in mind.
 By now, most of us feel that the change we seek will not come from the top down, but instead will unfurl within us and throughout our local communities.

-It is an honor to be alive now during this time and to do the work that we are doing.
-It is deep work indeed - and you are not alone!!
-Through this website, blog, mailing list and in-person offerings, I hope to co-create a community of like-minded and like-hearted folks that uplift and inspire each other!
+It is an honor to be alive during this time and to do the work that we are doing.
+It is deep work indeed - and you are not alone.The clearer our channels become, the easier it will be to find our people.
 We are living in crazy (CRAZY) times - and having strong relationships is ESSENTIAL to our individual and collective thriving.
+If this resonates with you, I invite you to find me on social media, join my mailing list, and check out Millie the Mycelium.
+Thank you for being here!

 Here’s to becoming your own authority and living your most fulfilling and joyful life - a revolutionary act indeed!